-(1 Kings 8:27) “But will God indeed dwell on the earth?
-Behold, heaven and the highest heaven cannot contain You, how much less this house which I have built!
+(1 Kings 8:27) [At the dedication of the Temple, Solomon prayed:] “Will God indeed dwell on the earth?
+Behold, heaven and the highest heaven cannot contain You, how much less this house which I have built!”

 (Mt.
 28:20b) “I am with you always, even to the end of the age.”